antoniotoineto/personalApp/README.md

 ### Context

 The idea for the app came from a personal need to better manage my finances.
 I had already tried using spreadsheets to do this, but I couldn't adapt to this method.
 Then, I searched for apps on the market, but all of them were too complex and filled with features I didn't need.
-I was looking for something simpler, more straightforward, and tailored to my financial reality, which led me to create **personalApp**.
+I was looking for something simpler, more straightforward, and tailored to my financial reality, which led me to create this **App**.

 ### What does the app do?